Robin Rigg wind turbine expansion plan views urged

 A Scottish government spokesman said it was at the consultation stage and no decision had been made on any sites.

-He said it would "listen, engage and take on board the concerns of communities".'New options'
+He said it would "listen, engage and take on board the concerns of communities".

 "It should be noted that the sites currently being consulted are different from those previously consulted upon," he added.